 Here are some options that you can’t go wrong snacking on.

 Yep!
 The healthy stuff can make great snacking.
 They’re packed with vitamins and nutrients and also add a nice dash of fiber, which we can all do with.

 Vitamin C and fiber are abundant in apples, and this tasty fruit comes in many varieties and colors.
 What’s not to love?

 One of the best things about apples is that they are as effective as a cup of coffee at waking you up on those long days.

-Apples are also supremely affordable, so if your kids like to eat between meals, keep some of these lying around.
+Apples are also supremely affordable, so if your kids like to eat between meals, keep some of these laying around.